rubocode/frontier.nvim/doc/design/elements.md

 with just a definition of the palette.
-The creative aspect involves specifying the mapping between the chosen custom color palette and the editor color abstraction that need to be translated into the flat list of properties named highlights.
+The creative aspect involves specifying the mapping between the chosen custom color palette and the editor color abstraction that needs to be translated into the flat list of properties that are the highlights.

-So, what you really need to do is to map the palette to an intermediate abstraction that has achived an elegant one-to-one relationship with the flat list of properties.
+So, what you really need to do is to map the palette to an intermediate abstraction that has achived an elegant one-to-one relationship with the flat list of properties (highlights).
 Now you pick a palette and map it to the internal abstraction and voila, you have a working colorscheme.

 It would be a shame if you had to map the palette into each highlight.
 That is just a tedious job.
-We have now expressed the editor display properties in semantic terms.
+We have now expressed the display properties in semantic terms.
 So if your background color is some color, you can just pick that up and use it in your menus.
 We now have the capabilty for default links inside the abstraction.
 You only need to